Starlien95/GraphPrompt/README.md

 The repository is organised as follows:
 - **data/**: contains data we use.
 - **graphdownstream/**: implements pre-training and downstream tasks at the graph level.
-- **nodedownstream/**: implements pre-training for flickr and downstream tasks at the node level.
+- **nodedownstream/**: implements downstream tasks at the node level.

 ## Package Dependencies
 * cuda 11.3